Chemnitz (electoral district): Members

 The constituency was first represented by Rudolf Meinl of the Christian Democratic Union (CDU) from 1990 to 1998.
 It was won by Jelena Hoffmann of the Social Democratic Party (SPD) in 1998.
 She was succeeded by fellow SPD member Detlef Müller in the 2005 election.
 Frank Heinrich of the CDU was elected in 2009, and re-elected in 2013 and 2017.
 Former member Müller regained the constituency for the SPD in 2021.
+Since 2025, the seat has been held by Alexander Gauland of the AfD.